Skip to main content

 > purgetss semantic --single '#000000' overlayColor --alpha 50

-The name is preserved verbatim as the JSON key (camelCase respected).
-When --dark is omitted, it defaults to the light hex — useful for overlays/glass surfaces where alpha is the only variation.
+The name is preserved verbatim as the JSON key, including camelCase.
+When --dark is omitted, it defaults to the light hex.
+That is useful for overlays or glass surfaces where alpha is the only variation.

-Single mode writes both files in one shot — the JSON entry and an auto-generated class mapping in config.cjs.
+Single mode writes both files: the JSON entry and an auto-generated class mapping in config.cjs.
 The class name is derived from the semantic key by stripping the conventional Color suffix and kebab-casing the rest:

 ./purgetss/config.cjs (auto-generated)